 Be aware that no matter your pace or direction, some smells will be far too tempting to resist and a sudden stop can be painful for both of you.
 So just keep alert on the fast downhills and be ready for an unexpected and sudden change of direction!

 Cycling with dogs

 If you can trust that your dog won’t be diverted by a crossing kitty or a bouncing bunny rabbit, then have a go at cycling with your four-legged friend trotting alongside you as you cycle.

 Hands free bicycle leash

 An adjustable leash that attaches near the back wheel of your bike works well.
 The set up puts a good distance between your dog and your bike and the built in shock absorption allows for unscheduled stops.

 Alternatively, pop your pocket-sized pup in a basket on the front of your bike.
 They’ll love whizzing along, tongue out and ears flapping.

 Dog camping gear for cold conditions

-If you plan on taking your dog camping in the cool of fall or even the frost of winter, then you’ll need to make a couple of additions to your dog camping gear.
+Planning on taking your dog camping in the cool of fall or the frost of winter?
+You’ll need to make a couple of additions to your dog camping gear.
 Some warm doggie clothing will make for a happy hound and cheery companion for your cool adventure.